xwu/FlowKit/README.md

 ### Advanced Usage

 In the examples above, a sample _parameter_ is also called a gating _dimension_, which can be a _detector_ dimension (e.g., FITC-A) or a compensated _fluorochrome_ dimension (e.g., CD4).
-These terms are defined in standards from the International Society for Advancement of Cytometry (ISAC).
+These and other terms are defined in standards from the International Society for Advancement of Cytometry (ISAC).

 For advanced usage of FlowKit, you may find it helpful to consult the following standards: